The MMPU is a joint venture between the Medical Faculty of the University of Heidelberg and the European Molecular Biology Laboratory (EMBL).

 Have a look at our recent flyer!
 It is in English and German, and is accessible to all readers.

-The MMPU receives a seminar grant from the Health + Life Science Alliance Heidelberg Mannheim to support the Public MMPU Research Days in 2023.
+For the second year in a row, the MMPU receives a seminar grant from the Health + Life Science Alliance Heidelberg Mannheim to support the two Public MMPU Research Days 2024.
+We are very grateful.